FleekHQ/fleek-docs/docs/hosting/domain-management.md

 You can use Namebase to do so, via their UI, or your own custom Nameserver to add the record that points to your app to your domain.
 That is all!
 Once you are done, you will have an HNS domain pointing to your Fleek-hosted project.

+### Accessing / Resolving HNS Websites

+Handshake domains live on the Handshake blockchain, much like ENS names live on Ethereum, and are not yet fully supported/resolved but most browsers.

+While that situation changes, you still have several options for resolving your HNS website.
+You can use [**hns.to**](https://hns.to/) to quickly verify that your new  site is up. hns.to is a Handshake resolver, you can use its search engine to find your site, or append at the end of your HNS domain name `my.site.hns.to` to view it over HTTP.

+Another option is to use an **HNS compatible browser or extension**, [like PUMA](https://www.pumabrowser.com/), or the [LinkFrame extension](https://chrome.google.com/webstore/detail/linkframe/klcheodcjdbkbiljlcfiphagmkhbifmm?hl=en-US&authuser=0) for Chrome.

+If you want, you can also change your **devices' DNS** to point to HNS resolving ones, like [HDNS](https://www.hdns.io/); or go all the way and install **Handshake's node,** [**hds **](https://hsd-dev.org/)to resolve their domains trustlessly.

+For more options, visit [Namebase's guide](https://learn.namebase.io/starting-from-zero/how-to-access-handshake-sites#level-3-dns) detailing all available options by technical level.

 ### DNSLink

 DNSLink allows the mapping of a domain name to an IPFS hash.
 Setting up DNSLink will allow you to use a domain name to access the latest version of your site through IPFS.